 At some point, you made an agreement with yourself that those people must be right.
 What made you think that you were special?
 Why couldn’t you just accept that who you are and what you have are all that will ever be?
 Still, deep down, you wonder, “What if?”
 What if those people were wrong, and you somehow could get back on that road you once envisioned and realize some of your long-ago dreams?
 Well, I’m here to tell you that you can!
 How do I know?
 Because I’ve been there, and I’ve experienced it myself.

+My name is Pam Mattys, and I’m a certified life coach and workshop facilitator.
+I currently live in Oregon, but I’m originally from Hawaii — two of the most beautiful places in the world.
 I spent most of my career as an executive administrative assistant, supporting senior leaders at such organizations as the Federal Reserve Bank of San Francisco, Intel, and the Chief’s Office of the Portland Police Bureau.
-I retired in 2018 to pursue what I’d long known is my true calling: helping women reach their highest potential.
-You can read more at My Story.
+In 2018, I retired from my admin career to pursue what I’d long known is my true calling: helping women reach their highest potential.